kmehltretter82/frama-c-linux/CONTRIBUTING.md

 3. Clone the forked Frama-C snapshot repository on your computer;

-4. Create and switch in a dedicated branch which should follow the following convention:
+4. Create and switch to a dedicated branch.
+We suggest the following naming convention:
   - `bugfix/username/short-description` for bug fixes (correcting an incorrect behaviour);
   - `improv/username/short-description` for improvements (making even better a